Starship Troopers

 This Is How You Lose the Time War cover

-by Amal El-Mohtar & Max Gladstone, 2019 spoilers
+by Amal El-Mohtar & Max Gladstone, 2019

 The combatants in the Time War seek to bring about historical outcomes which predispose those futures which will result in the generation of their own particular civilisation.

 In one future, humans have embraced machine-oriented augmentation, uploads, and all that that implies.
-In the other, transformation is wrought by biological means, accepting humankind's role as a part of a natural ecosystem, boostrapping the whole to greatness by a ruthless application of evolutionary principles.
+In the other, transformation is wrought by biological means, accepting humankind's role as a part of a natural ecosystem, bootstrapping the whole to greatness by a ruthless application of evolutionary principles.
 Each finds the other repulsive, and their existence is mutually exclusive.
 From our perspective, they appear equally awe-inspiring and terrible to behold.

 But, as intriguing as all that is, it's not why we're here.
 Instead we get the much more personal accounts of two omni-capable antagonists on the front lines.
 Theirs is a subtle art, weaving probabilities of lasting change through very human interventions - as well as wading knee deep in the dead when occasion demands it, to tip the scales of pivotal battles.